kitttn/temptest/Quick-Start-Guide.md

 <br>
 ###Step 3.
 Build the firmware images
-The below steps build the firmware for APB1 and APB2 bridges on the BDB.
-There is no need to build or flash the SVC (Supervisory Controller) firmware because the SVC on the BDB is preloaded with firmware prior to shipping.
+Follow the steps below to build the firmware for APB1 and APB2 bridges on the BDB.

 * `cd $HOME/nuttx` (or wherever you cloned the nuttx git repo)
 * `./build_ara_image.sh ara bridge/es2-debug-apbridgea`
 * `./build_ara_image.sh ara bridge/es2-debug-generic`

+**NOTE:**
+The following step is informational only.
+You do not need to build the SVC (Supervisory Controller) firmware because the SVC is preloaded with firmware prior to shipping.

+To build the SVC firmware:
+* `cd $HOME/nuttx` (or wherever you cloned the nuttx git repo)
+* `./build_ara_image.sh ara svc/bdb2a

 <br>
 ###Step 4.
 Load the firmware images